openebs-archive/openebs-docs/docs/mayctl.md

        volume      Provides operations related to a Volume
    ```

-4. Volume related mayactl commands are
+4. Volume related mayactl commands are as follows:

    ```
    bash-4.3# mayactl --help volume